An in-competition test at the 2016 Masters Track Nationals returned a positive result for Gea.

 Clearly the aim to keep sport clean has strayed to creating rules that too easily allows innocent athletes to become victims, due to a lack of humanity in the process.
 The focus has changed from keeping athletes from cheating, to prioritizing the demonization of athletes for tripping over ridiculous hard line rules that have been arbitrarily made too stringent.
 If in-competition is defined as 12 hours prior to an event and everyone agrees that the drug was taken more than 72 hours prior, then that should override the dictate that some minute amount was found in an in-competition test; but it currently does not.
 If you look at the 5 convictions for 2016 on USA Cycling's Race Clean page, you'll see only ONE of those was an uncontested cheater.
 Obviously the focus has changed to convict innocent athletes that accidentally violate an arbitrary rule than to find those that intentionally attempt to improve their performance with outside pharmaceuticals.

 For the record: Gea has been tested at least 41 times since 10/21/2001, most of those out-of-competition (Lance Armstrong was tested less than 60 times by USADA).
-Decades ago Gea had a couple of pre-USADA drug accusations: she won an injunction on one case in Supreme Court (wrongfully accused in December 1994 for anabolic steroids on a test sample that was DNA proven not to be hers after chain of custody violations) and the other was for elevated Epitestosterone hormone levels (which is not performance enhancing and is naturally occurring) in an April 1997 test that was sanctioned incredibly in 2002 retroactively, while they violated their own rules regarding timelines, never gave Gea a hearing, Gea denied any wrongdoing, and the USAW did not ask her to admit to doping.
+Decades ago Gea had a couple of pre-USADA drug accusations: she won an injunction on one case in Supreme Court (wrongfully accused in December 1994 for anabolic steroids on a test sample that was DNA proven not to be hers after chain of custody violations) which was eventually reduced from four to two years.
+The other was for elevated Epitestosterone hormone levels (which is not performance enhancing and is naturally occurring) in an April 1997 test that was sanctioned incredibly in 2002 retroactively, while they violated their own rules regarding timelines, never gave Gea a hearing, Gea denied any wrongdoing, and the USAW did not ask her to admit to doping.
 A plea deal was accepted after they backed her into a corner a few weeks before the Olympics, which allowed her to compete in the Olympics rather than spend that period in court to prove her innocence.
 Her attorney is working with USOC now to clarify the vague rule so that this will not even be a violation in the future.